Dr. Brian Radvansky contributed to this post.

 After all, it will be this residency that builds the bridge to and properly trains you to construct the aforementioned career.

 The answer to this question used to be, “It all starts with a fantastic Step 1 score.”

 Now, it starts with a passing Step 1 score.

 But it starts so much earlier than that.
 As we move away from the metric-based reductionist approach to assessing residency candidates, the intangible, harder to qualify elements of character will become increasingly more important.
-We will get to those momentarily.

 In the short term, a new metric will have to serve as the key to opening doors to residency interviews.
-And the natural place to look is Step 2 CK: another knowledge-based test that will deliver a 3-digit score that the world of interviewers and program directors have become accustomed to.
+And the natural place to look is Step 2 CK: another knowledge-based test that will deliver a three-digit score that the world of interviewers and program directors have become accustomed to.
 A single number that can give a pretty quick and accurate assessment of a candidate’s fund of knowledge, ability to perform under certain pressures, and likelihood of one day passing their specialty’s boards.

 How to ensure you can put together a top-notch residency application in a Step 1 pass/fail world: